OptimalBits/castmill.com/src/demos.md

   order: 6
 ---

 Welcome to the demos section.
 In these pages we will show-case some examples of what Castmill can do.
 Everything you see in these demos and much more can be run on your displays.
-If there is a demo missing showcasing something you would like to see, please do not hesitate to [contact us](mailto:support@castmill.com).
+If there is a demo missing something you would like to see, please do not hesitate to [contact us](mailto:support@castmill.com).

 <ol>
 {% for demo in collections.demo | reverse %}